gfaline/gfaline.github.io/projects.md

 ### MIT AR/VR Hackathon Best AR Award, Fall 2017
 <img src="images/cosplayAR.png" alt="cosplayAR" width="400"/>
 <details>
  Humans have been making clothing the same way since 1860 using inflexible tissue paper designs.
 These designs assume a dedicated space that will not be disturbed by animals or other people.
 Our application scales and superimposes clothing patterns on fabric given user input, greately simplifying making clothes and creating a much smoother experiance.
-Through this app, we hope to decrease the barrier or creating clothes at home.
+Through this app, we hope to decrease the barrier of creating clothes at home.
  </details>

  [Youtube](https://www.youtube.com/watch?v=9dUAmJhmx0w)